appsemble/appsemble/packages/studio/pages/docs/02-guides/security.md

         icon: home
 ```

-> In the above example, viewing this page requires either no roles or the `roles` property specified
-> on the root of the app definition
+> By not specifying roles, no roles are required to view this page.

 ```yaml validate page-snippet
 - name: Example Page Unique 2